kvarak/dnd/docs/_Classes/warlock.md

 Dragons are fickle, however, and notorious hoarders of both treasure and power, neither of which they give up without an abundantly good reason.
 What could have influenced your draconic patron to give up a (even quite small) portion of their power, and what does the dragon hope to gain by it?
 How involved is your patron in your affairs, and why did they choose you to bear some of their power?
 Often, these are questions that even the warlock has to ponder, as the true intent of a dragon is hidden to all but the most calculating, or truly insane, minds.

 ### Breath of the Ancients
-Beginning at 1st level, the dragon that has chosen to bestow power upon you has lent a distinct character to the abilities you possess.
+The dragon that has chosen to bestow power upon you has lent a distinct character to the abilities you possess.
 Choose the option that corresponds with your patron's ancestry on the table below.

 | Dragon | Damage type | Breath Weapon |
 |:--|:--|:--|